5 Ways to Get the Experience You Need to Get Your First Clients

 3. Consider Your Experience Broadly

-You probably have more relevant experience than you think you do.
-Most of the freelancers I meet do.
+You probably have more relevant experience than you think.

 • Analyzing information